-Bruny Island is made up of two islands connected by a narrow isthmus known as ‘The Neck’; the North Island and the South Island, which holds the stunning South Bruny National Park.
+Bruny Island is made up of two islands connected by a narrow isthmus known as ‘The Neck’.
+There is the North Island and the South Island, the latter of which holds the stunning South Bruny National Park.

 - Endless beaches

 - Landscape photography